 For Texas highways, many factors are unique to the state, such as:

-Presence of Big Rigs – In the state of Texas, a lot of these highways are used by truckers to export and import goods from and into the state.
+Presence of Big Rigs—In Texas, truckers use many of these highways to export and import goods from and into the state.
 Not only are these vehicles huge, making any accident involving them that much more deadly, but it is equally important to point out that these big trucks also have a blind spot.
-Texas has more fatal 18-Wheeler accidents than any other state.
+Texas has more fatal 18-wheeler accidents than any other state.

-Oil & Gas – The research points out that the “fracking boom”, so named for the oil and gas industry that is paramount in Texas, has led to increased highway crashes due to the vast amount of hours placed upon truckers in the industry.
+Oil & Gas—The research highlights that the “fracking boom,” so named for the paramount oil and gas industry in Texas, has led to an increase in highway crashes due to the vast number of hours placed on truckers in the industry.
 This has led to an increase in sleep deprivation-based accidents overall.

-Construction – Anyone who has visited major highways in Texas is aware that many are in the construction process, either through routine upkeep or as part of ongoing expansion.
-Either way, these changes to the infrastructure can often lead drivers astray, especially when not using caution, often leading to an increase in accidents.
+Construction—Anyone who has visited major highways in Texas is aware that many are undergoing construction, either through routine maintenance or as part of ongoing expansion.
+Either way, these changes to the infrastructure can often lead drivers astray, especially when they are not cautious, resulting in an increase in accidents.
+Harris County is particularly notorious for its high number of fatal accidents, making it one of the most dangerous areas in Texas.

-No matter the reasons, Texas highways are considered extremely deadly, even compared to the rest of the United States.
-With that in mind, it is essential to perform routine checkups on your vehicle, take appropriate cautionary measures, and, above all else – drive safely!
+Regardless of the reasons, Texas highways are considered among the deadliest in the United States, even compared to the rest of the Country.
+With that in mind, it is essential to perform routine vehicle checkups, take appropriate cautionary measures, and, above all else, drive safely.

 If you have been injured in an accident in Houston, TX, and need help, contact our Houston car crash attorneys at Baumgartner Law Firm by calling (281) 587-1111.